-Format section has two main purposes.
+The Format pane has two main sections:

 The “General “section includes options such as